Deborah Norris Logan: Early life and education

-Writing
+Writing and later life

 In the attics at Stenton, Deborah found a neglected collection of old letters between William Penn and James Logan.
 Recognizing the letters' potential historical significance, she started transcribing and annotating the Penn-Logan correspondence in 1814.
 In order to avoid conflicts with her household duties, she would rise at dawn to work on the letters.
 The fruits of this labor ran to 11 manuscript volumes.
 Logan was ambivalent about publishing any of it, fearing criticism more than she desired immediate recognition.
 Yet eventually she gave in and allowed the first volume to be published, after which she began to be sought out as a reader or editor for other publications.
 The complete correspondence was eventually published by the Historical Society of Pennsylvania in two volumes in 1870–72.
 Long before this, however, her efforts were recognized by the society when, in 1827, Deborah became the first woman elected to its membership.
 Only the year before, Logan had written in a letter to her friend Sarah Walker that the society would not accept her because "they do not want women."
 Her own memoir and some of the letters she had transcribed were published in 1830 in John F. Watson’s Annals of Philadelphia, now considered the first major history of that city.